luteresa/udacity-project/step1/P1_CarND-LaneLines/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale

+Second, Canny Edge Detection

+third,  Hough Tranform  line detection

+fourth,　draw lane line

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...